Monte San Lorenzo

 Monte San Lorenzo, also known as Monte Cochrane, is a mountain on the border between Argentina and Chile in Patagonia, reaching a height of 3706 m.
 The Chilean name of Cochrane comes from the nearby town of Cochrane where climbers often approach the mountain.
-The peak was first climbed by Alberto María de Agostini in 1943.
+The peak was first climbed in 1943 by Alberto Maria de Agostini.

 The mountain is covered by three large glaciers (two in Argentina and one in Chile).
 The Argentine glaciers show clear evidence of retreat.

 Incident

 The peak gained further notoriety in 2014 when professional ski-mountaineers JP Auclair and Andreas Fransson perished on its slopes in a large avalanche.